p3palazzo/comparative-histories/paper.md

   acknowledge disciplinary boundaries.
 Whereas critical history may lay claim, nowadays, to being the only proper form of historiography, comparative histories were more closely linked to the methods and categorizations of the discipline of architecture.
-Some recent architectural history textbooks, committed as they were to the critical method, nevertheless allowed Idealistic determinism to creep into their narrative structure.
+Some 21^st^-century architectural history textbooks, committed as they were to the critical method, nevertheless allowed Idealistic determinism to creep into their narrative structure.
 I argue this creep is not a